wp-plugins/disqus-latest-comments/readme.txt

 == Screenshots ==

-1. This screen shot shows the comments that are displayed on the front end with the 'Grey' style applied.
+1. This screenshot shows the comments that are displayed on the front end with the 'Grey' style applied.
-2. This screen shot shows the options for configuring the plugin.
+2. This screenshot shows the options for configuring the plugin.

 == Changelog ==

+= 1.2 =
+* Fix: Resolved issue with using shortcode in widget areas - where comments would appear before the widget title.
+* Maintenance: Tidy plugin code.

 = 1.1 =
-* Added 'Bypass Cache' option in case website caches Disqus API requests.
+* Feature: Added 'Bypass Cache' option in case website caches Disqus API requests.
-* Resolved issue with Avatar Size and Excerpt Length not working.
+* Fix: Resolved issue with Avatar Size and Excerpt Length not working.
-* Changed Avatar Size to use only the three supported Disqus avatar sizes - 35px, 34px and 92px.
+* Fix: Changed Avatar Size to use only the three supported Disqus avatar sizes - 35px, 34px and 92px.

 = 1.0 =
 * First public release.

-== Upgrade Notice ==

-= 1.0 =
-First public release.